MonolithProjects/ansible-github_actions_runner/README.md

 ## Example Playbooks

 In this example the Ansible role will install (or update) the GitHub Actions Runner service (latest available version).
-The runner will be registered for *my_awesome_repo* GitHub repo.
+The runner will be registered for the *my_awesome_repo* GitHub repository.
-Runner service will be stated and will run under the same user as the Ansible is using for ssh connection (*ansible*).
+The runner service will be started and will run under the same user as Ansible is using for SSH connection (*ansible*).

 ```yaml
 ---